 In the past decade, many more approaches to studying mTBI using rs-fMRI have been developed and applied.
-The 2012 review of McDonald et al1 found only 2 studies evaluating the effect of mTBI on resting-state FC, one of which looked at the thalamus with ROI-to-voxel and ICA approaches and another that looked at the DMN and the task-related network with an ROI-to-ROI approach.^{4,72} In comparison, this present review includes 66 studies using any of 9 analysis methods to study a total of 61 distinct areas, demonstrating how much the literature has grown in the interim.
+The 2012 review and sex distribution, magnets.
+Besides var of McDonald et al1 found only 2 studies evaluating the effect of mTBI on resting-state FC, one of which looked at the thalamus with ROI-to-voxel and ICA approaches and another that looked at the DMN and the task-related network with an ROI-to-ROI approach.^{4,72} In comparison, this present review includes 66 studies using any of 9 analysis methods to study a total of 61 distinct areas, demonstrating how much the literature has grown in the interim.